Mrso736/Seduction/Chapters/1-Mindset.md

 ___
-# CHAPTER 1: Confident and Charismatic Mindset
+# CHAPTER 1: A Charismatic and Confident Mindset

 _“we all love ourselves more than other people, but care more about their opinion than our own.” - Marcus Aurelius_